cagliari-blockchain-school/cagliari-blockchain-school/README.md

 ## Registration & selection

-The school plans for a maximum of 20 attendees; the attendance to the school is **FREE**, while travel and accommodation expenses are to be paid by participants (there are several affordable accommodations in Cagliari).
+The school plans for a maximum of 20 attendees; the attendance to the school is **free**, while travel and accommodation expenses are to be paid by participants (there are several affordable accommodations in Cagliari).
 The participants will be selected by the scientific  committee on a CV best-match basis.

-Registration link:
+All sessions will be held in English.

-*TODO*
+**Registration link**: *TODO*

-## Important dates

-- Application deadline: July 23, 2023
-- Notification: July 30, 2022
-- School dates: September 12-15, 2023

 ## School programme